dooley-ch/mock-api/README.md

 ## Operation

 This mock server performs a very simple function.
-It serves zip files from a folder (files) located next to the deployed executable based on the combination of parameters send with the query to the server and documented above.
-For example the following query:
+It serves zip files from a folder (files) defined in the application's config file (mock-api.toml) a typical query would be:

 ```http request
 http://localhost:8080/api/bulk-download/s3?dataset=markets&variant=null&market=null
 ```
-will result in the markets.zip file being delivered to the caller assuming the file exists in the files folder.
+This would result in the markets.zip file being delivered to the caller assuming the file exists in the files folder.
 Otherwise an error will be reported.

-The server can be further configured via it's configuration file (mock-api.toml):

-- Change the port used by the server
-- Validate the api key
-- Throw one of a number of defined errors using the defined in the config file
+The server also handles the error situations, returning a response similar to the actual serverP
+- A bad request due to an error in the provided parameters
+- No found error if the requested file is not located in the files folder
-- limit the number of requests that can be made to the server
+- Exceeding the allowed number of api calls

 ### How to deploy the application

 1. Compile the application using the Dart SDK
 2. Copy the executable to the deployment folder
 3. Copy the configuration file (mock-api.toml) to the same folder and edit it if necessary
-4. Create a sub folder within the deployment folder and copy the collection of zip files to it
 5. Start the server and point your application to it.